 If you need support while grieving and would like to look at some gentle activities with guidance, visit our Centre for Care & Wellbeing page.
 It is a safe haven where stories are told, connections are made, lives are honoured and care is anchored in compassion.
 The Centre for Care & Wellbeing runs weekly walks on Tuesdays through the beautiful Springvale Botanical Cemetery gardens.
 Walks will resume once physical distancing conditions have been relaxed.

-For further support when grieving, please contact the Australian Centre for Grief and Bereavement (ACGB) for resources and guidance - 1800 642 066.
-ACGB the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.
+For further support when grieving, please contact Grief Australia for resources and guidance - 1800 642 066.
+Grief Australia the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.

 If you are feeling worried, low, or struggling to cope, please call Lifeline or Beyond Blue for immediate help and support.